What is a CT scan?

 A CT (computed tomography) scan is a technique that uses X-ray radiation to take a series of X-rays from different angles around your body.
 A computer analyses the images and combines the data to create a detailed 3D picture of the inside of your body.

-When would we use a CT scan for cancer?
+When would we use a CT scan?

 - Diagnose cancer

 - See where the cancer is, how close it is to nearby organs and how big the tumour is